 This section presents the values of each of the parameters needed to run this example.
-First, from the PASS Home window, load the Confidence Intervals for Two Proportions procedure window by clicking on Confidence Intervals, then Proportions, then Two Proportions.
-You may then follow along here by making the appropriate entries as listed below or load the completed template Example6 from the Template tab on the procedure window.
+First, from the PASS Home window, load the Confidence Intervals for Two Proportions [Ratios] procedure window by expanding Proportions, then Two Independent Proportions, then clicking on Confidence Intervals, and then clicking on Confidence Intervals for Two Proportions [Ratios].
+You may then make the appropriate entries as listed below, or open Example 6 by going to the File menu and choosing Open Example Template.